 ARTICLE I. NAME AND PURPOSE

-Section 3.
+Section 4.
 The society is organized and shall be operated as a non-profit organization, shall not have the power to issue stocks or to declare or pay dividends, and shall be operated exclusively for the purposes enumerated in Section 2.
 No part of the net income or net earnings of the society shall be for the benefit or profit of any private individual or firm except as designated in Section 3.
 No officer or employee of the society shall receive or be entitled to receive any benefits from the operation thereof except as reasonable compensation for expenses.
 No member or trustee of the society shall receive any salary or other compensation of any kind for services other than reimbursement of actual and necessary expenses incurred in the performance of his or her duties, except for the editor of the quarterly journal, The Asylum, who may receive a stipend (amount to be determined by the Board of Trustees), for services rendered.
 N.B.S. ownership of properties includes the N.B.S.
 Web Domain, the Web site, The E-Sylum, all E-Sylum archived content and The E-Sylum mailing list.

 ARTICLE II.
 MEMBERSHIP